Niger entry requirements for Indonesia passport holders

 Frequently asked questions

-No. There is no visa on arrival for Indonesian citizens.
+No. Indonesian citizens are not eligible for visa on arrival in Niger.
 You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources